Using our digital services

 To use our digital services you will need to undertake a number of steps before you are whitelisted to use production services.

-Utilise test scenarios to demonstrate your product/service operates as expected.
+You can utilise test scenarios to demonstrate your product/service operates as expected.
+Using EVTE is a key part of our software registration process.

-Complete the Digital service provider - Operational Framework Security Questionnaire (DOCX, 2.09MB) and provide relevant evidence to demonstrate compliance with the Requirements for DSPs.
+Complete the Digital Service Provider Operational Framework Security Questionnaire (DOCX, 895KB) and provide relevant evidence to demonstrate compliance with the Requirements for DSPs.

 Valid transactions are closely monitored in a live environment to demonstrate your product/service operates as expected in a live environment.